Got a question not covered here? Contact us today!

 Dinner – 6:45 pm

-(pasta, meat & vegetarian sauce options, no alcohol)
+(pasta, meat & vegetarian sauce options, salad, rolls, dessert.
+Cash bar available)

-You must pre-register for the Spaghetti dinner.
+You must pre-register for the Pasta dinner.
 Space is limited.
 We are expecting to sell out the pasta dinner.